CBeck96/AOO_Dementia/README.md

 Computing linear model with splines

 This is done similar in both scenarios, therefore the code is fairly similar and therefore will only be one example of the code.

-### Availability of data and materials

-Data for this study os property of Statistic Denmark and the Danish Health Data Authority.
-The data are available from the authorities, but restrictions apply.

 ## Math